MiyukiHoshi21/computing-work/teachers-day/story.md

 "I... gasp... the z-zombies... cough cough..."
 (Boy 1) panted, using his left arm to wipe the beads of sweat that had formed on his forehead.

 "(Boy 1), calm down!
 Do you want to take a seat?"
-Ms
+(One of our LSP cooking teachers because I forgot their names) pointed at a stool by the door.

+"Do you need water?
+I have water."